-A. S. Peake put it this way, saying that Moses "had the insight to see that God's hour had not yet struck, and therefore he resolutely turned his back on the course he had begun to tread...For it was harder to live for his people than it was to die for them."
-[13]
+A. S. Peake put it this way, saying that Moses "had the insight to see that God's hour had not yet struck, and therefore he resolutely turned his back on the course he had begun to tread...For it was harder to live for his people than it was to die for them."13

 Most of us struggle to wait.
 If we're convinced that God wants us to do something, we want to do it now.
 We have a hard time thinking that He might want us not to take action, not yet.
-Peake reminds us that the "courage to abandon work on which the whole heart is set, and to accept inaction cheerfully as the will of God, is of the rarest and highest kind, and can be created and sustained only by the clearest spiritual vision."
-[14]
+Peake reminds us that the "courage to abandon work on which the whole heart is set, and to accept inaction cheerfully as the will of God, is of the rarest and highest kind, and can be created and sustained only by the clearest spiritual vision."14

-In other words, sometimes we move ahead by faith, and sometimes we must wait by faith, and in either case the motivating factor is that we see what others cannot see.
+In other words, sometimes the pilgrim moves ahead by faith, and sometimes the pilgrim must wait by faith, but in either case the motivating factor is that the pilgrim sees what others cannot see.

-Again, I'm impressed by how Moses faced his fears.
+Again, we can learn from the example of how Moses faced his fears.
+First...

-- A. Moses didn't yield to the fear of man.
-He "did not fear the king's wrath."
-Rather... - B. Moses chose to please a God he could not see rather than a king he could see.
+A. Moses didn't yield to the fear of man.
+He "did not fear the king's wrath," says our text.
+And here's why he didn't fear man.

+B. Moses chose to please a God he could not see rather than a king he could see.
 That's what it takes for us, too, beloved.

-One more example... - IV.
-Because he saw what others could not see, Moses chose to get ready for coming judgment (28).
+One more example...

+IV.
+Because he saw with pilgrim eyes, Moses chose to get ready for coming judgment (28).